graphhopper/graphhopper/docs/core/quickstart-from-source.md

 ## Try out

+For a simpler start consider the pre-built jar and the general [installation documentation](../../README.md)

 To build the GraphHopper jar from the Java sources you need to install `git` and [a recent JDK](https://adoptium.net).

-(For a simpler start consider the pre-built jar and the documentation [here](../web/quickstart.md)).

 Now create the jar from sources via: